CyrusNajmabadi/lang-design/DictionaryExpressions.md

 ## Summary

-Dictionary expressions are a continuation of the C# 12 collection expressions feature.
+*Dictionary Expressions* are a continuation of the C# 12 collection expressions feature.
 They extend that system with a new terse syntax, `["mads": 21, "dustin": 22]`, for creating common dictionary values.
 Like with collection expressions, merging other dictionaries into these values is possible using the existing spread operator `..` like so: `[.. currentStudents, "mads": 21, "dustin": 22]`

 Several dictionary-like types can created without external BCL support.
 These types are: